21 Best Oils For 4C Hair Growth

 Disclosure: This post contains affiliate links, which means we may receive a commission if you click an affiliate link and make a purchase, at no additional cost to you.

-Below is a list of 21 natural oils that you can consider when selecting hair oils.
+Below is a detailed analysis of 21 natural oils that you can consider when selecting hair oils for your 4C hair.
 This list is not exhaustive but is broad enough to help you pick a few best.
-My top 3 are: Argan Oil, Olive Oil and Neem Oil.

 To determine what oils work best for your natural 4C hair, you will need to experiment with different oils, rotate the oils in your regimen and record the results for each oil and evaluate the best.